VOLUNTEERING[Last updated: 20th July 2014]I'm new, and I'd like to read? What do I do?

 .
 But if you want to dive right in, try the Readers Wanted

 section of the forum.
 There you will find lists of books needing readers.
 Click on the name of a book you like, and read the first post.
-This will show you the claimed and unclaimed chapters.
+This will show you the claimed and unclaimed chapters and information about how to record.
 Post a claim for a chapter, (eg: "I would like to read chapter 4") and the book coordinator will update the first post.

 Alternately, if you want to record a whole book on your own, go to the New Projects Launch Pad